YJonmo/PhysicsSummer/Readme.md

 - CameraC++: This folder contains C++ code to control the camera module.
 It is no longer updated.

 - CameraPython: This folder contains Python code to control the camera module.
 It also allows the camera module to be controlled from a remote computer.

+- Temp: This folder contains modifications to the DAQ code to read temperature.